Last year, one of our most popular blogs took a look at the world’s weakest currencies.

 #1 – Iranian Rial [1 USD = 42,105 IRR]

-Once again, the world’s weakest currency is the Iranian rial.
+Once again, the world’s weakest currency was the Iranian rial.
 Iran has experienced a significant economic downturn due to numerous sanctions.
 Without the ability to export petroleum to the global market (worth about 70% of annual income), Iran now faces a huge deficit in its national budget.

 #2 – Vietnamese Dong [1 USD = 23,175 VND]